During working days, strict diets and long workouts may not be so hard to follow.

 But the question is, how do you keep getting results and enjoy life at the same time.

-In this new Real Talk Friday episode, Ted Ryce will explain why strict diets don’t work long term.
+In this new Ted Talk episode, Ted Ryce will explain why strict diets don’t work long term.
 Plus, five effective strategies to lose weight while enjoying your wealth and lifestyle!
 Listen now!

 - How do you stop sabotaging your health and fitness efforts during the weekend?